MicrosoftDocs/sql-docs/docs/connect/jdbc/system-requirements-for-the-jdbc-driver.md

   The JDBC Driver 7.0 includes two JAR class libraries in each installation package: **mssql-jdbc-7.0.0.jre8.jar**, and **mssql-jdbc-7.0.0.jre10.jar**.

-  The JDBC Driver 7.0 is designed to work with and be supported by all major Java virtual machines, but is tested only on OpenJDK 8.0, and 10.0.
+  The JDBC Driver 7.0 is designed to work with and supports all major Java virtual machines, but is tested only on OpenJDK 8.0, and 10.0.

   The following chart summarizes support provided by the two JAR files included with Microsoft JDBC Drivers 7.0 for SQL Server: